thegrumpys/odop/docs/Help/gettingStarted.md

 The ODOP software expects to start from an existing design.
 More information on this point is available at [Default Designs](./defaultDesigns).

+A user account with associated username and password is required to access the ODOP software.
+See: [User Accounts](..\About\userAccounts) for details on how to obtain an account.

 The material below assumes that you will be able to operate the ODOP program in one browser window (or tab) at the same time that you are able to view this on-line Help material in a different browser window (or tab).